nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Filter Implementation

-The filter feature is facilitated by `FilterCommand`.
-It extends `Command`.
+The logic of the filter implementation is found in `FilterCommand` class.
 The constructor of `FilterCommand` takes in a `FilterTuteeDescription` object and creates a `FieldContainsKeywordPredicate` based on the variables that are set in `FilterTuteeDescription`.
 Inside the `FilterCommand` class is a static `FilterTuteeDescription` class which encapsulates the fields of a tutee that the user wants to filter. `FilterTuteeDescription` contains all the fields of a tutee including: